Ah, green tea! So refreshing and clear...

 So, green tea is super-healthy, right?

 But what we really love about green tea is its flavor!
 I mean, as healthy as green tea is, it's not going to do you any good if it's just sitting in your cupboard, right?
-We love to find and offer green teas that are every bit as tasty as they are healthy.
-So stop over-thinking the whole tea-health thing and start drinking some great green tea!
+We love to find and offer loose-leaf green teas that are every bit as tasty as they are healthy.
+Between our premium blends and organic green tea leaves, our options deliver on great taste and good health.
+So, stop over-thinking the whole tea-health thing and start drinking some great green tea!

 How do I brew green tea?